OAGi/Score/docs/user_guide/index.rst

    5. *Deprecated*.
 The checkbox is disabled when a code value is newly added.

-3. Click the “Add” button at the bottom of the dialog.
+3. Click the "Add" button at the bottom of the dialog.
 To get out of the dialog without adding the Agency ID List value, hit the ESC button or click outside of the dialog.

-4. Click the “Update” button at the top of the page.
+4. Click the "Update" button at the top of the page.

 Remove a brand-new Agency ID List value from the Agency ID List
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^